apache/metron/metron-platform/metron-enrichment/Performance.md

 #### `topology.worker.childopts`

-This parameter accepts arguments that will be passed to the Storm worker processes.
+This parameter accepts arguments that will be passed to the JVM created for each Storm worker.
 This allows for control over the heap size, garbage collection, and any other JVM-specific parameter.

 * Start with a 2G heap and increase as needed.
 Running with 8G was found to be beneficial, but will vary depending on caching needs.

+    `-Xms8g -Xmx8g`

-* The Garbage First Garbage Collector (G1GC) is recommended.
+* The Garbage First Garbage Collector (G1GC) is recommended along with a cap on the amount of time spent in garbage collection.
+This is intended to help address small object allocation issues due to our extensive use of caches.

-* The following settings were found to be beneficial.
-	`-XX:+UseG1GC -Xms8g -Xmx8g -XX:MaxGCPauseMillis=100`
+    `-XX:+UseG1GC -XX:MaxGCPauseMillis=100`

+* If the caches in use are very large (as defined by either [`enrichment.join.cache.size`](#enrichmentjoincachesize) or [`threat.intel.join.cache.size`](#threatinteljoincachesize)) and performance is poor, turning on garbage collection logging might be helpful.

 #### `topology.max.spout.pending`